Ssionn/BitlabProjects/README.md

 - Access individual repositories on Bitlab with a single click
 - Copy the clone URL of a repository with a single button
 - Notification system for tracking important events and updates
-- Dark mode for a comfortable browsing experience

 ## Installation